 Fill was encountered at the ground surface in Borings B-1, B-3, B-4, B-8, and B-9.
 Fill material generally consisted of clay and silt with varying amounts of sand and rock fragments, or weathered rock fragments with clay and silt.
 Weathered rock fill material was loose to medium dense, with uncorrected SPT blow counts ranging from 8 to 18 blows per foot (bpf).
 Weathered sandstone cobbles and boulders placed as fill were observed in Boring B-8 resulting in SPT blow counts of greater than 50 bpf.
 Cohesive fill material was stiff to very stiff with pocket penetrometer values ranging from 1.0 to 3.0 tons per square foot (tsf).
-Six feet of fill material was observed in Boring B-1.
+Six feet of fill material was observed in Borings B-3, B-4, B-8, and B-9; however, 12 feet of fill material was observed to the north at Boring B-1.